Amolith/willow/README.md

 RSS feeds that notify you of _all_ activity in the repo.
 GitLab only has an API.
 Some release announcements might be on the developer's personal blog.
 Sometimes there's a CVE announcement prior to a release and those get published on a different platform entirely.
-This whole area is sprawling and scattered!
+It's a mess to keep up with.

 [SourceHut]: https://sourcehut.org/

-Willow brings all that scattered information under one roof by supporting both RSS and one of the _very_ few things all the forges have in common: their **V**ersion **C**ontrol **S**ystem.
+Willow brings some order to that mess by supporting both RSS and one of the _very_ few things all the forges have in common: their **V**ersion **C**ontrol **S**ystem.
 At the moment, [Git] is the _only_ supported VCS, but we're definitely interested in adding support for Pijul, Fossil, Mercurial, and potentially others.

 [Git]: https://git-scm.com/
 [Pijul]: https://pijul.org/